 The award recipient is invited to the Herbert College of Agriculture Awards Reception and/or the College’s spring graduation ceremony.

-The nominations, by alumni, faculty, or department heads, consist of the nomination form (see page 18) and a nomination letter (3 pages maximum) that includes the following information:
+The nominations, by alumni, faculty, or department heads, consist of the nomination form and a nomination letter (three pages maximum) that includes the following information:

 - Name of the nominee